Stockton Products Liability Lawyers

 Advances in technology have led to the creation of diverse medical devices that can ease pain, renew activity and give patients a new lease on life.
 Everyday millions of individuals receive implanted medical devices, from breast implants, to heart defibrillators and pacemakers, hip replacements, and transvaginal mesh, etc. Patients receive these devices with the reasonable expectation that they are safe and effective.
 Unfortunately, many times they receive defective medical devices that cause serious injuries.
-Brown & Gessell has successfully represented clients who have suffered the live-altering effects of product defects.
+The personal injury lawyers at Brown & Gessell has successfully represented clients who have suffered the live-altering effects of product defects.
 The manufacturers and sellers of defective medical devices have the backing of big money and large firms; you need to ensure that you are represented by a firm that will stand up to this barrage of resources and fight back.
 If you or a member of your family has been injured by a defective product, the Law Offices of Brown & Gessell will protect you and your family.
 There are time limits on filing law suits.
 If you do not take action, you can lose the right to bring a case against the manufacturer, seller, distributor or designer.
 Do not delay.

 - Who Is Responsible For The Defective Products?